Bullseye (Marvel Comics): Shadowland

 In the aftermath of Siege, Bullseye is incarcerated and sent to the Raft.
-But in the process of being transferred there, he manages to kill his captors and escapes.
+While being transferred there, he manages to kill his captors and escapes.
 He returns to Hell's Kitchen and arrives at Shadowland, Daredevil's fortress, and is confronted by Daredevil and a legion of Hand ninjas.
-Bullseye is unprepared for his enemy's newfound ruthlessness as Daredevil dislocates both his shoulders and then stabs him through the heart with his own sai, killing him in a similar way to how Bullseye had killed Elektra years before.
-Later, a group of Hells Bikers put together an unauthorized funeral service (as J. Jonah Jameson had expressly forbade) for Bullseye; Ben Urich is dragged along, as well as Danny Deaver.
-Deaver continually sees visions of Bullseye; it is not clear whether or not it is Bullseye's spirit or simply part of Deaver's psychosis.
-Bullseye's funeral service is interrupted by Daredevil and the Hand which results in a massive brawl.
-Urich is nearly killed.
-Daredevil later exhumes Bullseye's corpse, intending to resurrect him as a soldier loyal to the Hand.
-The heroes interrupt the ceremony — Spider-Man explicitly noting that the only thing worse than killing Bullseye is the idea of bringing him back — preventing Bullseye's resurrection.
+Bullseye is unprepared for his enemy's newfound ruthlessness as Daredevil dislocates both his shoulders and stabs him through the heart with his own sai, killing him.